ToolGrad: Efficient Tool-use Dataset Generation with Textual "Gradients": Limitations

 \section{Limitations}

-Our models are limited in inferencing with the ReAct/DFS framework because our fine-tuning dataset does not contain reasoning examples.
-In experiments, we demonstrate the superiority of our model performance in three tool-use frameworks.
+\textbf{Multi-step tool use with reasoning}.
+Our models are limited in inference with the ReAct/DFS framework because our fine-tuning dataset lacks reasoning examples.
 Recent work has introduced an increasing number of tool-use frameworks~\cite{lu2025octotoolsagenticframeworkextensible}, and it is underexplored how our superior performance can be generalized into a broader range of frameworks.

-This work focuses on demonstrating the usage of our dataset with supervised fine-tuning.
-Recent exploration highlights the benefit of teaching LLM tool usage with reinforcement learning (RL)~\cite{qian2025toolrlrewardtoollearning}.
-The value of our generated datasets for RL is underexplored.
+\textbf{Post-training with reinforcement learning (RL)}.
+This work focuses on demonstrating the usage of our dataset with supervised fine-tuning (SFT).
+Recent exploration highlights the benefit of teaching LLM tool usage with RL~\cite{qian2025toolrlrewardtoollearning}.
+The value of the datasets we generate for RL remains underexplored.

+\textbf{Aligning human behaviors in generated queries}.
 While the ToolGrad framework enhances the generation efficiency of synthetic tool-use datasets, it does not address another critical issue of synthetic datasets: the alignment of real-world human behaviors.
 That being said, an LLM-generated user query may not accurately reflect how real-world humans express their intentions when interacting with LLMs.
 For example, generated queries may lack linguistic diversity.
 Future work should consider post-processing the generated queries~\cite{wu2024toolplanner, zhang2024adaptivequeryrewritingaligning} or take humans in the ToolGrad framework, leading to another analogy to interactive machine learning (IML).
 With the combined effort of higher efficiency and better human alignment in synthetic approaches, we believe that future agents will be able to rapidly bootstrap their tool-use capability through self-instruction.

+\textbf{Scaling Failure}.
+A major benefit of synthetic data is that it can scale up more easily than real human data collection.
+However, in Section~\ref{sec:scaling}, we show the scaling plateau appears at a small number, which limits the motivation of utilizing synthetic data instead of real human data for LLM post-training.
+We encourage future work to push this scaling limit.